Updated: Sep 19

 Give us a dead god.

-That seems much more bearable to approach.
+That seems much more bearable.

 Give us a shrine, some candles, and a thick curtain to keep us safe from this living God.
 Maybe you are worthy to approach, but not us.